Professional designation/degrees: PhD(Candidate), M.Ed. B.A.

 Peer Reviewed - Books and Journals

 Bains, S. & Sandhra, S. (In Press 2014).
-Sustaining echoes of the past - building a future.
-100 years of Indo-Canadian history.
-In MSA Museum: Abbotsford: from village to city; centres of innovation and excellence.
+MSA Museum Book: Abbotsford: from village to city; centres of innovation and excellence.
+Chapter: Sustaining echoes of the past - building a future100 years of Indo-Canadian history.
 Abbotsford, BC: MSA Museum

 Bains, S. (In press 2014) Editor: e-book.
-Selected Papers: Ghadar Conference.
+Interpreting Ghadar: echoes of voices past Selected Papers: Ghadar Conference.
 Abbotsford, BC: Centre for Indo Canadian Studies, UFV.

 Bains, S. (2014).
 Living in Fear: Violence as a Societal Scourge.
 In Jain, A. (Ed.).Violence Against Women All Pervading.
 Toronto:Elspeth Hayworth Center for Women.